Driesheylen1/Multi_omics_exploration/README.md

 # MOBS - Multi-Omics Brush for Subgraph visualisation
-One one of the big opportunities in multi-omics analysis is the identification of interactions between molecular entities and their association with diseases.
+One of the big opportunities in multi-omics analysis is the identification of interactions between molecular entities and their association with diseases.
 In analyzing and expressing these interactions in the search for new hypotheses, multi-omics data is often either translated into matrices containing pairwise correlations and distances, or visualized as node-link diagrams.
 A major problem when visualizing large networks however is the occurrence of hairball-like graphs, from which little to none